One site.

 The Opportunity

-- Three execution paths.
-From one feasibility envelope — optionality, not lock-in.
+- Three execution paths from one feasibility envelope.
+Optionality, not lock-in.

 Phoenix Metro → Downtown Mesa → 1 W Main